ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 The final.out file contains all the characteristics of the alignment.

 ~~~
-$ less ERR1406259Log.final.out
+$ less mapped/Arabidopsis_sample1_qc.final.out
 ~~~
 {: .bash}

-resulting in table containing all the alignment numbers.
+resulting in table containing all the alignment values.

 ~~~
                                  Started job on |       May 04 12:51:55